For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 • Writing sample

-A note on official GRE test scores: GRE scores will not be a part of the Drexel University Department of Community Health and Prevention application for those applying for Fall 2024 entry.
-The Admissions Committee will continue to evaluate candidates based on a holistic and overall assessment of the required application materials.
+A note on official GRE scores: GRE scores are not required for admissions decisions and are not reviewed if submitted.
+The Admissions Committee evaluates candidates based on a holistic and overall assessment of the required application materials.

 Applicants to the PhD program should submit their application and all materials through SOPHAS – the Centralized Application Service for Public Health.